AyuKamakin/HDLIMS_LR_2_Kam_And_version/README.md

 ### Part 3.
 Installing libraries
 There are some libraries that are required.
-You can install them with the activated Python environment using the following command:
+You can install them with using the following command:
 `pip install someLibrary`

 Libraries that are required: